briankip/binwalk-tutorial/README.md

 ### Installation

 On kali linux, binwalk is already installed.
 On ubuntu you can do apt-get install binwalk or you can go to https://github.com/devttys0/binwalk and follow the instructions.
+Sample binary file can be found [here](http://www.tp-link.com/resources/software/TL-WR841N_V8_130506.zip), it's a router firmware image.

 ### Usage